2019 RACE INFO

 FRIDAY 30th November - Registration & Signal Hill Practice Day

-SATURDAY 1st December - Big epic day out & a dinner provided.
+SATURDAY 1st December - Big epic day out.

 Every year we get an amazing selection of spot prizes generously donated by our sponsors.
 We will also provide cash prizes to the first 5 overall men and women.
 Watch out on our facebook page as we announce the sponsors and some of the prizes on offer this year.